-We all struggle with relationships, so it’s no wonder that brands struggle with relationship marketing concepts.
+We all struggle with relationships, so it’s no wonder that brands struggle with their customer relationship marketing strategy.
 There are self-help books by the millions for individuals and for marketers, too.
 Despite this, it’s still hard for all of us to get the basics of relationship marketing concepts right.
 Stepping back from the marketing strategy, let’s look at everyday life for clues on how to avoid those bad relationships.
 Consider these relationship missteps.
 Do they sound familiar in your life?
 For your brand?
+Take away these lessons for relationship marketing.

 Good Cop / Bad Cop: I’ve heard the quote that it takes 10 good impressions to offset one bad impression – and I think about this often when I parent my kids.
 I’ve brought them past the brink of frustration over homework or table manner criticisms.
 And, while I may have won the debate at the end of the day, I’m not sure that I won my audience.
 As I put them to bed with a sweet “I love you”, what impressions are still rankling in their heads?
 As marketers, let’s remember that actions really do speak louder than words.
 We have to manage our relationships carefully, again and again, to keep them healthy.